Frequently Asked Questions

 I completed AWIA in 2021.
 Do I need to do this again?

-Yes.
 AWIA requires covered community water systems to review their Risk and Resilience Assessment at least once every five years after the original certification deadline and certify that review to EPA.
-For systems serving 3,301-49,999 people, the first 5-year RRA review/recertification is due June 30, 2026.
-The ERP review/recertification follows within six months.
+The first small-system review deadline has passed; if your 2026 review is complete, preserve a clear record of what changed.
+If the documentation is incomplete or unclear, Regris can organize the record and identify items for internal review.
+ERP review follows within six months of RRA completion.

 Does Regris submit my certification to EPA?